Griffin-Group/SimpleLatticeMC/README.md

 TBDSCRIPT.

-5. Run the lattice model, use the extracted parameters in the input.txt file in the montecarlo directory.
+5. Run the lattice model, use the extracted parameters in the mc.jl file in the montecarlo directory.
-Modify MC parameters as needed and submit the provided job script to run.
+Modify MC parameters as needed.